-Considering the fact that humans will not be able to travel to the moon for the second time, without even mentioning other planets in the solar system, scientists are creating quite organized and compelling theories regarding composition and origin of our universe.
-These theories are based on long-term observations of visible parts of the universe as well as on guesses.
+Considering the fact that humans will not be able to travel to the moon for the second time, without even mentioning other planets in the solar system, scientists are creating quite organized and compelling theories regarding the composition and origin of our universe.

-Everyone knows about the Big Bang theory.
-Without going into details about this theory, and remembering that now it is even taught in schools, let’s mention an alternative theory that attempts to explain the origin of our universe from a different perspective.
+Everyone has heard about the Big Bang theory.
+Without going into details about this theory, and remembering that now it is even taught in schools, let’s mention an alternative theory about the universe that attempts to explain its origin from a different perspective.

-Proponents of this theory follow a belief that a universe parallel to our own exists, and occasionally these two “sister” universes intersect.
-The amount of energy released during this intersection causes enormous disturbances of space, resulting in appearance of particles, which form gaseous nebulae, galaxies, stars and other celestial bodies.
+The proponents of this theory believe that a universe parallel to our own exists, and occasionally these two “sister” universes intersect.
+The amount of energy released during this intersection causes enormous disturbances of space, resulting in the appearance of particles, which form gaseous nebulae, galaxies, stars, and other celestial bodies.

 After the collision, the universes start moving in opposite directions, but the more they diverge, the more they are attracted to one another, which is quite plausible.
 Gradually, they begin to converge again, and by that time no stars and other objects in the two universes can be found, everything is evenly distributed in accordance with the Second Law of Thermodynamics.

 Universes collide again and again and the energy from these collisions results in the formation of particles and the process is repeated as one endless cycle.